February 8, 2023

 In this blog, we run through three major considerations that high school students should keep in mind when they start picking classes.

-Course Rigor Matters
+Course Selection Based on Rigor

 It’s typical for high schools to have a few classes that are known for giving “easy A’s”.
 Whether it’s the teacher or the coursework, students know that they won’t have any difficulty getting a good grade at the end of the term.